carpentries-lab/carpentries-lab.org/README.md

-# The Carpentries Incubator Website
+# The Carpentries Lab Website

 This is the source repository for https://carpentries-lab.org.